axelhenry/docker-dropbox-alpine/README.md

 ## Autoupdate

-Running under s6-overlay, the dropbox daemon should autoupdate flawlessly...
+Running under s6-overlay, the dropbox daemon should autoupdate flawlessly... (not tested)

 ## Thanks